instantOS/instantos.github.io/faq.md

 ## Calamares

-instantOS used to use Calamares but switched to a custom installer called instantARCH for several reasons.
+instantOS uses its own installer, `ins arch`, instead of Calamares.
+The older Bash implementation was called `instantARCH`.

 - Calamares has higher system
 requirements than the OS itself which would lock out a potential userbase.
-- Calamares only has official support for amd64 while instantARCH can easily be ported to any architecture.
+- The installer can share code and interfaces with the rest of instantCLI.
-- Calamares also makes adding features to it quite complicated and is still quite limiting in that regard. instantARCH already lets you do things like choose kernel or extra packages, both of which would be difficult to do with Calamares.
+- Calamares also makes adding features to it quite complicated and is still quite limiting in that regard. `ins arch` already lets you do things like choose kernel or extra packages, both of which would be difficult to do with Calamares.
-- instantARCH fits the system aesthetic a lot better while QT looks quite out of place
+- `ins arch` fits the system aesthetic a lot better while Qt looks quite out of place
-- instantARCH can run as a CLI off any up-to-date Arch ISO
+- `ins arch` can run as a CLI from any up-to-date Arch ISO

 In the current state of development it is also important to be able to adjust the installation process without releasing a new ISO every time.
-That is why instantARCH is netinstall only at the moment.
+That is why `ins arch` is netinstall only at the moment.
 An option to install without internet access will be added in the future.

 ## Why is this not a Manjaro flavor